shrmpy/gmi/README.md

 1. One program built in Tcell which runs in the terminal:
 ![remote ssh session](/cmd/term/tc01.png)

-2. Another built in Ebiten which hopefully becomes my Android app:
+2. Another built in Ebitengine which hopefully becomes my Android app:
 ![mobile 360x640](/cmd/mobile/eb03.png)

 ## Quickstart